 It’s a good thing that this land is preserved, for the parcel immediately south of it is currently being eaten up by bulldozers and graders.
 The Mattabesett through there has a tough go of it to be sure.

-The first bit of the Lone Pine is shared with the Preserve’s Boundary Trail, marked by some cool metal things nailed into the trees.
+The first bit of the Lone Pine is shared with the Preserve’s Boundary Trail, marked by some cool metal things nailed into the trees for blazes.
 Rather old school if you ask me.
 I walked down an old woods road and then veered left to pass through some interesting geology.
 Perhaps we could rename this trail, “Lone Cool Geologic Feature Trail.”

 There is a huge cliff in the middle of the woods with some serious striations, curving into sort of a wave.
 My picture is, as usual, horrible but I think you can see what I’m talking about.
 (This Rockland Preserve seems really nice and worth visiting on its own, so if you do, you’ll see this I’m sure.)